Scientific: Cordia parvifolia

 Soil: Tolerant of aridity and alkalinity common to Phoenix soils.

 Additional comments: This is a great, informal medium to large background accent shrub for large landscape spaces.
-Best used in mass or groups planted 8 to10 ft on center.
-Will always have somewhat of an open and airy appearance regardless of watering and pruning, and is resistant to formal training (DON'T SHEAR THIS PLANT!) - it is a non-conformist.
+Best used in mass or groups in large landscape areas, planted at 8 to 10 feet on center.
+It will always have somewhat of an open and airy appearance regardless of watering and pruning, and is resistant to formal training....SO.....
+DON'T SHEAR THIS PLANT! - it is a landscape non-conformist!
+Rather, to control size and growth rate, simply water less!